intergral/deep/docs/docs/features/traces.md

 # Traces / Spans

 Deep offers the ability to dynamically create Spans at arbitrary points in the code.
-This allows you to augment your exising monitoring with specific Spans when you need additional data while diagnosing an issue.
+This allows you to augment your existing monitoring with specific Spans when you need additional data while diagnosing an issue.

 To create a Span the `span` argument should be attached to the tracepoint.
 This argument can have the values of: